-This tour length is approximately 9 hours in total and is conducted by an English-speaking driver/guide & a local authorized, English-speaking guide for a private guided tour through ancient Pompeii & Herculaneum.
+This tour length is approximately 9 hours in total and is conducted by an English-speaking tour driver & a local authorized, English-speaking guide for a private guided tour through ancient Pompeii & Herculaneum.

 • Luxury vehicles air-conditioned and fully equipped

-• English-speaking driver/guide + official English speaking guide for Pompeii & Herculaneum
+• English-speaking tour driver + official English speaking guide for Pompeii & Herculaneum

 • Fuel, tolls, parking fees included

 • Fresh bottled water on board

 • All vehicles are fully licesed and insured according to Italian law